evaaaaawu/evaaaaawu.com/src/content/en/css-flexbox-implementation-cheatsheet.md

 CSS Flexbox is a powerful layout model that helps us simplify and make webpage element layouts more flexible.

-It's particularly suitable for responsive design scenarios, automatically adjusting element sizes and arrangements to adapt to different devices and screen dimensions.
+It's particularly suitable for responsive design scenarios.
+The model automatically adjusts element sizes and arrangements to adapt to different devices and screen dimensions.

-Here I'm sharing my implementation notes on CSS Flexbox after reading the article [CSS Flexbox Layout Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+This article provides implementation notes on CSS Flexbox based on the comprehensive guide [CSS Flexbox Layout Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ## Table of Contents